Updated on June 25, 2025 by Angelika

 Highlights Berlin

-2. Bremen: Brick Gothic and Weser Renaissance
+Bremen (Bremen): Brick Gothic and Weser Renaissance

 Bremen - Marketplace - angiestravelroutes.com

-Bremen's "good parlor" - the marketplace
+Bremen's "good parlor" - the market square (Marktplatz)

 Bremen plays a special role in my biography.
 I lived and worked here for 8 years.
 My workplace was at the Domshof, a square framed by magnificent Weser Renaissance style bank houses So I was out and about in the city center every day.
 My daughter was also born in Bremen.
 So you can imagine that this city is very close to my heart.